2017–18 Port Vale F.C. season

 The 2017–18 season was Port Vale's 106th season of football in the English Football League, and first season back in EFL League Two following relegation from EFL League One.
-The season covers the period from 1 July 2017 to 30 June 2018.

 The season began as Michael Brown's first full season as manager, and he targeted promotion as he built a new squad in the summer.
 The rebuilding process required a massive clear out of 21 players, and in their place, he signed 13 permanent players and seven loan players, including former two-time Player of the Year Tom Pope.
 After winning on the opening day, Vale then went a club record six successive games in all competitions without scoring a goal, losing straight league games to go bottom of the league in September.
 This run ended with a 1–1 draw at home to Forest Green Rovers on 16 September, which was Brown's last match in charge.
 His replacement was former defender Neil Aspin, who was joined by former manager John Rudge in a director of football role.
 They oversaw an upturn in results, though the club exited the FA Cup following a replay in the second round; Aspin bemoaned refereeing decisions that saw Vale reduced to nine men, though they managed to take Yeovil Town into extra time despite twice going behind with two fewer players.

 Aspin signed three players and four loanees in the January transfer window, the most significant addition being that of Luke Hannant; meanwhile, three players and four loanees left the club, the biggest loss being Gavin Gunning, who went to relegation rivals Forest Green Rovers.
 Vale went 14 games without a win at the start of 2018.
 Still, victory over Chesterfield on Good Friday eased genuine concerns of relegation into the National League.
 Nevertheless, a run of just two wins in their 21 games in 2018 meant they finished in 20th place, the joint-lowest finish in the club's history.
 They largely relied on Player of the Year Tom Pope's 19 goals to stay in the league.

 Manager Michael Brown departed in September.

 Tom Pope finished as top-scorer with 19 goals.